 Thank you for the opportunity to provide testimony in strong support of this bill.
-The hospital sustainability program is an important tool for the state to help ensure access to critical services for Medicaid participants.
-This benefit is achieved without the use of any state general funds.
+The hospital sustainability program is a key tool for the state to help ensure access to critical services for Medicaid enrollees.
+Most importantly, this benefit is achieved without the use of any state general funds.
 This is because the program levies a fee on participating providers.
 The funds generated through that fee are then used to draw down federal Medicaid dollars and are distributed back to the providers to help them cover the gap between what Medicaid reimburses and what Medicare reimburses.
 Although neither program covers the full cost of providing care, it is essential in helping to shore up the financial sustainability of the hospital system in the state.
-Access to care is especially critical for our kupuna that are served in our state's assisted living and nursing facilities.